Professional Development

 - Description: Participants will be able to describe and analyze communication needs, design strategies to facilitate intervention, and demonstrate an understanding of various communication interventions for students with Autism Spectrum Disorders; including AAC/AT.
 Participants will understand the importance of transition planning for students with ASD.

-- Meetings: The first virtual meeting will be April, 2023 at 5:00PM.
+- Meetings: The first virtual meeting will be February 12, 2024 at 5:00PM.
 Participants will receive instructions the week prior.

 Additional PD